-To study the nature and facts about environment.
-To finding and implementing scientific, technological, economic and political solutions to environmental problems.
-To study the interrelationship between living organism and environment.
-To appreciate the importance of environment by assessing its impact on the human world; envision the surrounding environment, its functions and its value.
-To study the dynamic processes and understand the features of the earth's interior and surface. \Box To study the integrated themes and biodiversity, natural resources, pollution control and waste management.
+- To finding and implementing scientific, technological, economic and political solutions to environmental problems. - To study the interrelationship between living organism and environment. - To appreciate the importance of environment by assessing its impact on the human world; envision the surrounding environment, its functions and its value. - To study the dynamic processes and understand the features of the earth's interior and surface. - To study the integrated themes and biodiversity, natural resources, pollution control and waste management.